PrusaMK2Users/3030_Haribo_Edition/README.md

 ## Unaffiliated Statement

-We are not affiliated with Prusa Research and the work hereafter is independently / derived from open source files
+We are **not** affiliated with Prusa Research and the work hereafter was done independently / derived from open source files

-We are not affiliated with any facebook group, any one claiming the haribo mod / haribo303 / etc is doing so on their own.
+We are **not** affiliated with any Facebook group, any one claiming the haribo mod / haribo3030 / zaribo mod / etc is doing so on their own and it's not part of the effort

 The **ONLY** official source is this github and the **ONLY** official channel to reach is is listed below (mattermost)